dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 Called "UFSS" in NBRCNT output :numref:`table_GS_format_info_NBRCNT`

-The Uniform Fractions Skill Score (UFSS) is a reference statistic for the Fractions Skill score based on a uniform distribution of the total forecast events across the grid.
-This no-skill forecast defines the UFSS, and thus a skilled forecast must have a higher value of FSS than the UFSS.
-Again, the formula is the same as for FSS as above, the forecast proportion in each neighborhood is the same, and is equivalent to the overall forecast event proportion.
+The Uniform Fractions Skill Score (UFSS) is a reference statistic for the Fractions Skill score based on a uniform distribution of the total observed events across the grid.
+UFSS represents the FSS that would be obtained at the grid scale from a forecast with a fraction/probability equal to the total observed event proportion at every point.
+The formula is :math:`UFSS = (1 + f_o)/2` (i.e., halfway between perfect skill and random forecast skill) where :math:`f_o` is the total observed event proportion (i.e. observation rate).

 Forecast Rate
 ~~~~~~~~~~~~~